-Do or did you own a home or structure with CertainTeed Symphony shingles installed on the roof?
-Have your Symphony shingles blistered, warped, faded, or otherwise not performed as you expected?
-You are not alone: thousands of CertainTeed Symphony shingle customers have experienced the same problems.
+Do or did you own a home or structure with CertainTeed Symphony shingles or CertainTeed fiberglass Horizon shingles installed on the roof?
+Are your CertainTeed Symphony shingles blistering, warping, or fading?
+Are your CertainTeed fiberglass Horizon shingles cracking, curling, losing granules, or otherwise not performing as you expected?
+You are not alone: CertainTeed customers across the country have experienced the same problems.

-CertainTeed gave customers and those in the construction industry a number of reasons to choose their Symphony shingles.
-CertainTeed promoted Symphony shingles as a shatter resistant alternative to natural slate shingles and promised a faster and easier installation than natural slate shingles.
-CertainTeed also boasted their Symphony shingles’ “incredible strength,” “remarkable durability,” “excellent weathering capabilities,” and “U.V. fade resistant surface technology for superior color stability.”
-It is no wonder so many consumers chose CertainTeed’s Symphony shingles.
+CertainTeed gave customers and those in the construction industry a number of reasons to choose their shingles.
+CertainTeed assured customers that they support their roofing products with the “strongest warranty protection available.”
+Additionally, CertainTeed advertised their Symphony shingles’ “incredible strength,” “remarkable durability,” “excellent weathering capabilities,” and “U.V. fade resistant surface technology for superior color stability.”
+It is no wonder so many customers purchased CertainTeed’s Symphony shingles and fiberglass Horizon shingles.

-Despite CertainTeed’s lofty claims, Symphony shingles have suffered from defects that cause them to blister, warp, fade, and otherwise prematurely fail.
-These problems also can cause damage to underlying homes and structures.
-CertainTeed customers are therefore forced to repair or replace shingles far sooner than CertainTeed’s 50-year warranty promises.
-A similar problem has previously been the subject of a lawsuit involving other shingles manufactured by CertainTeed, but this problem of premature failure exists in CertainTeed’s Symphony shingles as well.
-Continue reading
+Despite CertainTeed’s lofty claims, Symphony shingles and fiberglass Horizon shingles have suffered from defects that cause them to prematurely fail.
+These problems can also cause damage to underlying homes and structures.
+CertainTeed customers are therefore forced to repair or replace their shingles far sooner than CertainTeed’s warranties promise.
+A similar problem has previously been the subject of a lawsuit involving other shingles manufactured by CertainTeed, but this problem of premature failure exists in CertainTeed’s Symphony shingles and fiberglass Horizon shingles as well.